kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 The lack of parallel lines is a clear indication of interaction.
 The temperature effect is stronger at high levels of :math:`S`, and the effect of :math:`S` on conversion is also greater at high levels of temperature.
 What is missing is an interaction term, given by the product of temperature and substrate.
 We represent this as  :math:`T \times S`, and call it temperature-substrate interaction term.

 This interaction term should be zero for systems with no interaction, which implies the lines are parallel in the interaction plot.
-Such systems will have roughly the same effect of :math:`T` at low and high values of :math:`S`.
+Such systems will have roughly the same effect of :math:`T` at both low and high values of :math:`S` (and in between).
 So then, a good way to quantify interaction is by how different the main effect terms are at the high and low levels of the other factor in the interaction.
-The interaction must also be symmetrical:
+The interaction must also be symmetrical, since if :math:`T` interacts with :math:`S`, then :math:`S` interacts with :math:`T` by the same amount.

 :math:`T` interaction with :math:`S`: